hdheath/flair-test-suite/docs/simulation_test.md

 - *optional*: TSS/TTS BED files (reference or experimental)

 **Outputs:**
-- Sliced files of each region from the input files
+- Regionalized files of each region from the input files
   **Note:** Only features *fully contained* within the given region of interest will be included in the output file

 ---